mcp-sse

 weather.py

-is an SSE-based MCP server that presents tools based on the National Weather Service APIs.
-By default, the server runs on 0.0.0.0:8080
+is an SSE-based MCP server presenting tools based on the National Weather Service APIs.
+Adapted from the MCP docs' example STDIO server implementation.

-, but is configurable with command line arguments:
+, but it is configurable with command line arguments:

 uv run weather.py --host <your host> --port <your port>